nucleome/docs/source/component_3d.rst

 By default, DNA molecules are shown as segments with color.
 Depending on the meaning of color, there are two visualization modes of 3D structures: 1) global mode showing all chromosomes; 2) local mode showing currently viewed regions.
-You can switch from these two modes by toggling the mode button.
+You can switch between these two modes by toggling the mode button.

 Global view mode
 ----------------

 In the global view mode, you can see all chromosomes.
-When the ``enable selection button`` is on, you can control the currently viewed chromosome on other panels by clicking on the chromosome on the 3D structure.
+When the ``enable selection button`` is on, you can jump up a chromosome by clicking a chromosome on the 3D structure model.Other panels will navigate to that chromosome as well.

 Local view mode
 ---------------

-In the local view mode, you can set what kind of scale the currently viewed region.
+In the local view mode, you can further determine how to what kind of regions are displayed with color.
 There are three options: 1) currently viewed chromosome(s); 2) currently viewed region(s); 3) highlighted region(s).

 .. figure:: img/figures_chapter_3/ch3_3d_local_global_mode.png